TheKikGen/stm32-tkg-hid-bootloader/README.md

 # Entering the bootloader

 * "Double push" on the reset button
-* Automatic when flashing with TKG-FLASH if the right com port is given to toggle DTR (not always reliable)
+* "DTR reset" method when flashing with TKG-FLASH if the right com port is given to toggle DTR (not always reliable)
 * BOOT1 set to HIGH (permanent with jumper set fro ultimate case !)
 * Writing the value **0x424C** in the DR10 backup register (ex : from your own firmware before rebooting)
 * A START command from TKG-Flash tool